 Mute Master

-A renowned assassin and head of the Silent Assassins.
+The Mute Master is a renowned assassin and head of the Silent Assassins.

 Ilias